onlyoneaman/ttsplayground/README.md

 # TTS Playground

+> ⭐️ If you find this project useful, please consider [starring it on GitHub](https://github.com/onlyoneaman/ttsplayground) and sharing it with others!

 A modern playground for experimenting with Text-to-Speech (TTS) features, built with Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
 This project demonstrates best practices in code structure, styling, and component design, following the Airbnb Style Guide and custom conventions.

+This project is **Open Source** and hosted at [ttsplayground.com](https://ttsplayground.com/).

 ## 🚀 Tech Stack